aws-solutions-library-samples/guidance-for-rolling-back-changes-to-datasets-in-amazon-s3/README.md

         - Or, if you only want to remove delete markers from objects that were present (with a current version that was not a delete marker) at tD, select the default **Bucket Rollback** mode, leave **Start S3 Batch Operations Jobs** as `FALSE`, and then only run the scenario 2 job.
 Note this will not act on keys where an object has been PUT after tD, as this falls under scenario 3.
 9. Does this work with S3 Replication?
     - Yes.
 If you have used S3 Replication to make a copy of your data in another bucket, you could use this tool to revert either the source or destination bucket.
 Note that permanent delete operations (including of delete markers) are not replicated, and replication of new delete markers is [optional](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-marker-replication.html).
-    1. If you want to roll back both source and destination buckets:
+    - If you want to roll back both source and destination buckets:
         1. Ensure replication of delete markers is enabled in your replication rule.
         2. Roll back the source bucket to tD, running all Batch Operations jobs.
 The operations carried out by the Scenario 1 and 3 jobs will be replicated.
         3. Roll back the destination bucket to tD, running only the Scenario 2 job, as these operations will *not* have been replicated.
-    2. If you only want to roll back the destination (for example, you are failing over to using the destination bucket):
+    - If you only want to roll back the destination (for example, you are failing over to using the destination bucket):
         1. [Disable the replication rule](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-add-config.html#replication-config-min-rule-config) to prevent further replication from source to destination.
         2. Using an inventory that includes all replicated changes, roll back the destination bucket to tD.
+    - You may also want to consider using the [Replication Validation Tool for S3](https://github.com/aws-samples/sample-RVT-S3) to continuously validate that your destination bucket (or prefix) is a complete copy of your source.
+10. For 'Copy to Bucket' mode, why does the destination bucket need S3 Versioning enabled?
+    - This tool will copy objects into the destination bucket without considering the current state of objects in the destination.
+If versioning is not enabled, these copies could result in overwrites causing permanent and irreversable data loss.

 ## Cleanup